 What is Balsamic Glaze?

-Balsamic glaze is also called a “balsamic reduction.”
-It is essentially a reduction of balsamic vinegar.
-Additional sweeteners like honey or sugar can be added.
-The balsamic vinegar is simmered in a saucepan until it has reduced down and thickened to a maple-syrup consistency.
-It is very dark in color and has deep concentrated flavor.
+Balsamic glaze is a yummy condiment also called a “balsamic reduction.”
+It is essentially a reduction of balsamic vinegar, and sometimes additional sweeteners like honey or sugar can be added.
+The balsamic vinegar is simmered in a saucepan until it has reduced down and thickened to a maple syrup consistency.
+It is very dark in color and has a deep, concentrated flavor.

-- Bring to a low boil, then reduce heat to keep at a simmer for 12-15 minutes.* Stir occasionally until reduced by half and lightly coats the back of a spoon.
+- Bring to a boil, and then reduce heat to a simmer, stirring occasionally for 12-15 minutes (larger saucepans with more surface area will cause it to reduce faster), making sure not to let it burn.
+The glaze is finished when the mixture is reduced by half and lightly coats the back of a spoon.
 It will thicken more as it cools.

 How to Fix Balsamic Reduction that is too thick?

-If you overcook the glaze and it ends up too thick, you can heat and thin it out with a little water.
-Keep an eye on the glaze especially in the last few minutes of cooking.
+If you overcook the glaze and it ends up too thick, you can heat it up and then thin it out with a little water.
+Keep an eye on the glaze, especially in the last few minutes of cooking.
 If you burn it, you won’t be able to salvage it.

-We use balsamic glaze most often over our Arugula Salad but here are some additional ways to use balsamic reduction:
+This glaze works on so many foods to give a deep, tangy sweet flavor.
+My family uses balsamic glaze most often over our Arugula Salad, but here are some more ways we use this flavorful reduction:

 - On Strawberry Bruschetta